Is there any way you can improve working conditions?

 Click here to find out more about the initiatives we belong to Memberships.

 Yes.
 We have a Code of Conduct.
 Anyone who wants to work with us has to follow it.

 When it comes to collaborating with suppliers and partners we have very distinct ideas of what we expect and some firm principles.
-Anyone hoping to work with use needs to share our beliefs.
-Our Code of Conduct is based on International Labour Organisation conventions.
+Anyone hoping to work with us needs to share our beliefs.
+Our Code of Conduct is based on International Labour Organization conventions.
 Safeguarding human rights is one of our key universal principles.

-We want to provide safe, healthy working conditions for all our employees.
-They should be entitled to regular house, fair wages and the right to form trade unions.
+We want to provide safe, healthy working conditions for our employees.
+They should be entitled to regular hours, fair wages, and the right to form trade unions.
 We support environmental protection and anti-corruption policies in the workplace.